 Officers with ability are encouraged to apply for promotion as soon as they feel ready.
 This involves going through a series of selection procedures designed to assess skills and the ability to operate at the next level.

-Opportunities may also arise for secondments to other establishments and for appointments at HM Prison Service London headquarters and area offices throughout England and Wales.
+Opportunities may arise for secondments to other establishments and for appointments at HM Prison Service London headquarters and area offices throughout England and Wales.

+Alternatively, you can transfer to a senior management position within HMPPS or move to a role outside of the prison service.
 Opportunities for senior managers include policy roles within the Civil Service or the Ministry of Justice, working with third sector providers or in ministers' private offices.

 In Scotland, promotion for officers is available at residential officer, officer instructor/vocational training officer, first-line managerial and senior managerial levels.
 Having completed the probationary period of one year, you'll be able to apply for promotion and will be assessed on individual merit and ability.